 The Mail app in iOS isn’t going to win any ‘best email client’ awards, but it’s usable for what it is, and Apple continues to make improvements.
-Most recently, it added VIP Inboxes and improved the file attachment process in iOS 6.
+Most recently, it improved the file attachment process in iOS and also allows to annotate PDF documents.

-This tip comes from the folks over at OSXDaily, and it has to do with a more effective way of replying to lengthy emails.
-Using the following method, you can reply to selected text, so the entire email doesn’t get quoted in your message.
+This tip has to do with a more effective way of replying to lengthy emails.
+Using the following method, you can reply to quoted text, so the entire email doesn’t get quoted in your message.

 And that’s all there is to it.
 You’ll notice that when the Reply message comes up, only your selected text is quoted.
 No, there’s nothing ground-breaking here.
 But for those who didn’t know about this trick before, it might just come in handy.